sueszli/notionSnapshot/README.md

 <br>

 > [!WARNING]
-> Project not actively maintained, but pull-requests are welcome.
-I highly recommend using the provided docker script.
+> web scraping is not a safe backup method. to fix notions standard HTML exports check out: [NotionBackup](https://github.com/sueszli/notionBackup)

->
+> [!WARNING]
-> Also: web scraping is not a safe backup method.
-Check out [NotionBackup](https://github.com/sueszli/notionBackup) to fix Notion's standard HTML exports.
+> this project not actively maintained anymore, but all pull-requests are welcome.

 <br><br>